Polio Vaccines 2023

 Polio Vaccinations Israel

 In March 2023, the state of New York recommended travelers to Israel ensure they are fully vaccinated against polio.
-As a result, under guidance from the Consultant Committee on Poliovirus, the Israeli Ministry of Health launched Operation 2-Drops in April 2022 for additional polio vaccinations for about two million children aged six weeks until 17 years.
+The Israeli Ministry of Health launched Operation 2-Drops in April 2022, offering additional polio vaccinations for about two million children aged six weeks until 17 years.
 However, as of March 2023, about 150,000 children in Isreal remain unvaccinated against poliovirus.

 Polio Vaccinations in the Americas

-And the Pan America Health Organization (PAHO) confirmed on September 21, 2022, vaccination coverage has fallen below 80% in nearly all of South America, and 12 countries (Brazil) in the region are at High or Very High risk of experiencing a polio outbreak.
+And the Pan America Health Organization (PAHO) confirmed on September 2022 that polio vaccination coverage has fallen below 80% in nearly all of South America, and 12 countries (Brazil) in the region are at High or Very High risk of experiencing a polio outbreak.